Browser games are awesome for killing spare time, and, above all, they don’t require you to have a fancy gaming PC or console.

 During the mid-1990s, workplace productivity reached an all-time low when office employees became obsessed with playing Doom on their work computers.
 Up until this point, there hadn’t really been any innovation in the way of first-person shooters.
 Understandably, PC players had fallen in love with the game’s addictive gameplay and immersive 2.5D graphics.

-In it, you take on the role of “Doomguy,” a space marine who finds himself fighting hordes of demons sent from Hell.
-Now in 2020, you can still experience the original id Software title in all its glory from the comfort of a web browser.
-In addition to kick-starting the Doom franchise, which is still around today, the original Doom is widely regarded as one of the most significant and influential games of all time.
+In it, you take on the role of “Doomguy,” a space marine who finds himself battling hordes of demons sent from Hell.
+Now in 2024, you can still encounter the original id Software title in all its splendor from the comfort of a web browser.
+In addition to kick-starting the Doom franchise, which is still present today, the original Doom is widely considered as one of the most notable and influential games of all time.

 Pokémon fans typically fall into two categories: casual players who are in it for the story and adventures, and competitive players who enjoy obsessing over the more technical aspects, such as stats and battling.
 Pokémon Showdown was created with the latter in mind, offering players a PC-alternative to Pokémon battling, which has traditionally always been limited to Nintendo’s suite of handhelds and consoles.